Modica: History

 According to Thucydides, the city was founded in 1360 BC or 1031 BC and was inhabited by the Sicels in the 7th century BC.
 It was probably a dependency of Syracuse.
 Modica was occupied by the Romans after the battle of the Egadi islands against the Carthaginians in the Punic Wars 241 BC, together with Syracuse and all of Sicily.
 Modica became one of the thirty-five decuman ("spontaneously submitted") cities of the island and was oppressed by the praetor Verres.
 It became an independent municipium, and apparently a place of some consequence.
 The city is also mentioned among the inland towns of the island both by Pliny and Ptolemy; and though its name is not found in the Itineraries, it is again mentioned by the Geographer of Ravenna.
 Silius Italicus also includes it in his list of Sicilian cities, and immediately associates it with Netum (now Noto Antica), with which it was clearly in the same neighborhood.
 The southeast of Sicily and Modica (according to the German historian L. Hertling) was rapidly Christianized, as the diocese of Syracuse boasts an apostolic foundation by St. Paul in 61 AD.
 In 535, the Byzantine general Belisarius expelled the Ostrogoths and established for Justinian I the government of the East-Roman Empire (also known as the Byzantine Empire) and the already Greek-speaking population fixed their culture until the Latinization of the Normans in the 11th century.

 In 845, Modica was captured by the Arabs during the Muslim conquest of Sicily.
 They referred to the city as Mudiqah.
 The year after its capture, the Arabs fortified its citadels and it subsequently prospered under their rule.
 In 1091 the conquest of Modica and the entire Val di Noto ended the long lasting war of the Normans, led by Roger of Hauteville, against the Arabs.

 In 1296, Modica became the capital of an important county, which under the Chiaramonte family became a flourishing semi-independent state controlling the whole southern third of the island, with the right of a mint of its own and other privileges (see County of Modica).

-On Assumption day 15 August 1474, Christians wreaked brutal havoc on the Jewish dwellers of the Cartellone area of Modica, the so-called "Strage dell'Assunta" (massacre of the assumption).
-This episode was the first and most horrible antisemitic massacre of Sicilian Israelites.
-During the evening a number of Christians (fomented by fanatic Catholic preachers inspired by the inquisitorial repression) slaughtered about 360 innocents causing a total and fierce devastation in La Giudecca.
-The incitement that echoed through the streets was: "Hurrah for Mary!
-Death to the Jews!"
-(Viva Maria!
-Morte ai Giudei!).
+On August 15, 1474, in the city of Modica, a violent attack took place against the Jewish population living in the Cartellone neighborhood, an area inhabited almost exclusively by Jews.
+A group of armed individuals entered the quarter, shouting "Long Live Mary and Death to the Jews".
+The attack resulted in the deaths of approximately 360 Jews.

 Later, the earthquake of 1693 destroyed the entire Val di Noto, and to a slightly lesser extent in Modica.

 Annexed to Italy in 1860, Modica remained district capital until 1926, when it was included in the province of Ragusa.